Chinese Tea Ceremony: A Toronto Wedding Photographer's Guide

 The order and how it flows

-Elders are served by seniority: parents first, then grandparents, then aunts and uncles by age.
+Elders are served by seniority: grandparents first, then parents, then aunts and uncles by age.
 The couple presents the tea with both hands and a respectful greeting, the elder drinks, and then offers a red envelope and some words of blessing in return.

 Gifts and timing

 Elders typically give lai see (red envelopes with money inside) and sometimes gold jewelry as blessings for the couple.
-The ceremony usually happens early in the day and runs about 30 to 60 minutes, before everyone changes into more modern attire for the rest of the celebration.
+The ceremony usually happens early in the day, before everyone changes into more modern attire for the rest of the celebration.

 It's a short part of the day, but often one of the most moving.
 If you're planning one, give it a proper slot in the timeline so it never feels rushed.